aniravi24/quick-itinerary-cost-calc/README.md

 Quick cost guesstimate calculator for out-of-state hackathons

 # Functionality
+1. Uses Google's Places API to easily search for addresses and retrieve info
-1. Uses Google's QPX Express API to calculate flight cost of a round trip with an individual person
+2. Uses Google's QPX Express API to calculate flight cost of a round trip with an individual person
-2. Uses Google's Geocoder API to figure out the latitude/longitude of an airport code
+3. Uses Google's Geocoder API to figure out the latitude/longitude of an airport code
-3. Uses Lyft's API to find distance from departing address to departing airport and destination airport to destination address
+4. Uses Lyft's API to find distance from departing address to departing airport and destination airport to destination address

 # How to use this app
 1. Import this project into Android Studio